sabihoshi/GenshinLyreMidiPlayer/README.md

 * Output into a "Piano Sheet" in a text file.
 * History of opened MIDI files.
 * Preview songs by playing to your speakers.
+* Playlist controls such as shuffle, repeat.
+* Pause without having to switch windows.

 ## About